sanyashirodkar/travel-booking/README.md

 Group: com.assignment1,
 Artifact: travel-booking,
 Name: travel-booking,
+Package Name: com.assignment1.travelbooking.
-Package Name: com.assignment1.travelbookingChoose Jar in Packaging and Java 21 (don't use other java version).
+Choose Jar in Packaging and Java 21 (don't use other java version).
 In Dependencies, add Web, JPA and H2.

 Click "GENERATE", download and extract the zip file.
 Open the project folder in the IDE.